cristian-ciocau/xmail-java/README.md

     This is needed each time you will edit QueuedMails model.

-    For a better understanding, please:
+    For a better understanding of Maven Goal for ActiveJDBC, please:
         * watch this video: [ActiveJDBC + IntelliJ Idea + Instrumentation](https://www.youtube.com/watch?v=OHXJXzZNKCU) or
         * read the documentation: [Javalite.io instrumentation for IntelliJ](http://javalite.io/instrumentation#video-intellij-idea-instrumentation).

 # How to test